 In this case, without the guidance of either NSSD or the Agency, this Board would have to independently derive a more reasonable numerical limitation.
 If this Board were so inclined, such a limitation would be based on the annual average and peak phosphorus contents indicated by the record.
-It would allow continued overflow discharges without violation, but would not Permit degradation of effluent quality.
+It would allow continued overflow discharges without violation, but would not permit degradation of effluent quality.
 In deriving such a standard, more recent trends would predominate where they conflict with prior indications of the effluent data.
 By this method, the Board would most likely adopt the following total phosphorus effluent limitations:

-Waukegan STP 2.5 mg/l 1.3 mg/l maximum annual average North Chicago STP 4.0 mg/l 3.0 mg/l maximum annual average
+Waukeg an STP 2.5 1.3 mg/l mg/l maximun annual n average North Chicago STP 4.0 3.0 mg∕l mg∕l maximum annual n average quality degradation.
+The Board invites any interested party to comment during the first notice period on the viability and desirability of such a numerical limit.

-These limitations would adequately accommodate the current effluent qualities of both plants without permitting effluent quality degradation.
+These limitations would adequately accommodate the current effluent qualities of both plants without permitting effluent